All Episodes

 Cradle to grave, and they decide when to dig it with his health care plan.

-Daycare is the next frontier in fighting kids' obesity.
+And get this from state-controlled associated press: daycare is the next frontier in fighting kids' obesity.

-Elementary screw it is too late.
+Elementary screw and it's too late.

 Say proponents of fledgling movement.

-Grilled chicken replace the hot dogs, strawberries instead of cookies at snack time.
+Strawberries instead of cookies at snack time.

 No more fruit juice.